PROFILE

 politics on the part of a responsible majority

-Legislative Council with minimal powers.
+an appointed Legislative Council with minimal

-Brunei's economy is almost totally supported
+Brunei's economy is almost totally supported by

-by exports of crude oil and natural gas.
+exports of crude oil and natural gas.
 The

 government uses its earnings in part to build up

-reportedly reached more than $30 billion.
-The
+more than $30 billion.
+The country's wealth,

-country's wealth, coupled with its membership in
+coupled with its membership in the United

-the United Nations, Association of Southeast
+Nations, Association of Southeast Asian Nations

-Asian Nations (ASEAN), the Asia Pacific Economic
+(ASEAN), the Asia Pacific Economic Cooperation

-Cooperation (APEC) forum, and the Organization
+(APEC) forum, and the Organization of the

-in the world disproportionate to its size.
+world disproportionate to its size.

 Principal Government Officials